Chart Color Schemes

 Currumbin Waters is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Currumbin Waters' dwelling structure, as per the latest Census, consisted of 71.4% houses and 28.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro Qld's 49.8% houses and 50.2% other dwellings.
-Home ownership in Currumbin Waters was 35.3%, similar to Non-Metro Qld's level.
-Mortgaged dwellings were 42.4% and rented ones were 22.3%.
+Dwelling structure in Currumbin Waters, evaluated at the latest Census, consisted of 71.4% houses and 28.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 49.8% houses and 50.2% other dwellings.
+Home ownership in Currumbin Waters was 35.3%, with the rest either mortgaged (42.4%) or rented (22.3%).
 The median monthly mortgage repayment was $2,100, higher than Non-Metro Qld's average of $2,000.
 Median weekly rent in Currumbin Waters was $468, compared to Non-Metro Qld's $450.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Nationally, Currumbin Waters' mortgage repayments were significantly higher at $2,100 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing